apowerb/apowerb-hosting/docker-compose/README.md

 ## Secrets

 `ENCRYPT_KEY` and `TEST_TOKEN` must be present before startup.
-The helper script populates missing values in `.env` and does not overwrite existing ones.
+The helper script in [../scripts/generate-secrets.sh](../scripts/generate-secrets.sh) is a bootstrap convenience that fills missing values in `.env` without overwriting existing ones.

 ## Useful commands